Department of Medicine Mission Statement

 Who are we?

-The Department is represented by 19 divisions: Cardiovascular Medicine, Clinical Informatics, Community Internal Medicine, Diabetes, Endocrinology, Gastroenterology, General Internal Medicine, Geriatric Medicine, Hematology and Oncology, Hospital Medicine, Infectious Diseases and Immunology, Medicine-Pediatrics, Palliative Care, Preventive and Behavioral Medicine, Pulmonary Allergry and Critical Care Medicine, Renal Medicine, Rheumatology, and Transfusion Medicine.
+The Department is organized around 3 missions: Research, Education, and Clinical Service, and is represented by 18 divisions: Cardiovascular Medicine, Clinical Informatics, Community Internal Medicine, Diabetes, Endocrinology, Gastroenterology, General Internal Medicine, Geriatric Medicine, Hematology and Oncology, Hospital Medicine, Infectious Diseases and Immunology, Medicine-Pediatrics, Mindfulness, Palliative Care, Pulmonary, Allergy and Critical Care Medicine, Renal Medicine, Rheumatology, and Transfusion Medicine.